A higher score is always better, and there are ways to give yours a boost

 - Never go over your credit limit.

-- Reduce the number of your credit applications, especially within short amounts of time.
+- Limit the number of your credit applications, especially within short amounts of time.

 - Limit your debt: you’re looking for a big ratio of available debt versus the amount of credit you use.
 The more loans you have, and the more available credit that you don’t use, the lower your credit score will be.

 - This is often the trap for people.
 They take out a lot of credit, and then they use it all.
-If you’re apt to spend the available credit you have, you need to get a handle on your spending, and you might want to consider lowering your available credit or closing an account.
+If you’re apt to spend the available credit you have, you need to get a handle on your spending, and you should consider lowering your available credit or closing an account.

-- Finally, tread carefully with companies advertising to lower or improve your credit score, as it’s often a lie.
+- Finally, tread carefully with companies advertising their ability to lower or improve your credit score, as it’s often a lie.

 If you want more information on how to read your credit score, the Financial Consumer Agency of Canada has put together this handy website.